skt09/IndiGrader/templates/out_of_the_box/README.md

 pip install -r requirements.txt
 ```
-*(Note: If the lab server is completely air-gapped, you may need to download the pip packages offline beforehand).*
+*(Note: If the lab server is air-gapped, you will need to download the pip packages offline beforehand).*

 ## 3. Configuration
 1. **`config.json`**: Edit the root configuration file to define your lab's parameters.